Rising Floodwaters Force Evacuations In Eastern Australian - UrduPoint

 "It's not every day you see a bridge torn in two.
 That's what has happened at Ollera Creek, and it is significant," Crisafulli said.

-Almost 11,000 properties remained without power across north Queensland, Ergon Energy said, with no timeframe given for when electricity will be restored.
+Almost 11,000 properties remained without power across north Queensland, Ergon Energy said, with no timeframe given for when electricity would be restored.

+The heavy rain is expected to continue for 24 hours -- with some locations to receive 300 millimetres (12 inches) -- before it begins to ease, the national weather agency said.

 Townsville acting mayor Ann-Maree Greaney said the floods were expected to peak on Tuesday morning.